-1 Introduction
+1 INTRODUCTION

 The use of abstract models to reason about concrete artifacts has been successfully employed in science and in engineering.
-In fact, there are many fields for which modeldriven engineering is the default, uncontested approach to follow: it is a reasonable assumption that, excluding financial or cultural limitations, no private house, let alone a bridge or a skyscraper, should be built before its model has been created and thoroughly analyzed and evolved.
+In fact, there are many fields for which model-driven engineering is the default, uncontested approach to follow: it is a reasonable assumption that, excluding financial or cultural limitations, no private house, let alone a bridge or a skyscraper, should be built before its model has been created and thoroughly analyzed and evolved.

 Being itself a considerably more recent scientific field, not many decades have passed since software engineering has seriously considered the use of models.
 In our work, we have focused our attention on model-driven approaches to spreadsheet software engineering.
 Spreadsheets are a relevant research topic, as they play a pivotal role in modern society.
 Indeed, they are inherently multi-purpose and widely used both by individuals to cope with simple needs as well as large companies as integrators of complex systems and as support for informing business decisions [1].
 Also, their popularity is still growing, with an almost impossible to estimate but staggering number of spreadsheets created every year.
 Spreadsheet popularity is due to characteristics such as their low entry barrier, their availability on almost any computer, and their simple visual interface.
-In fact, being a conventional language that is understood by both professional programmers and end users [2], spreadsheets are often used as bridges between these two communities which often face communication problems.
-Ultimately, spreadsheets seem to hit the sweet spot between flexibility and expressiveness.